 SCIS believes that the precise and considered practice of authority control will only become more important as libraries move to replace textual values with linked-data identifiers, and SCIS will be at the forefront of that practice.
-We consider authority control integral to best-practice resource management, and we are looking forward to announcing a new SCIS authority in 2018.
+We consider authority control integral to best-practice resource management, and we are looking forward to releasing our new SCIS series authority in mid-2018.

 What’s next for SCIS?